-(a) The town should identify non-native invasive species (NNI) found on town property.
 As the town tackles the problem of NNI plants, it needs to reference an authoritative source of information that is applicable to our own area.
 There exist numerous national and regional lists of NNI plants that use various criteria for listings.
-We recommend Plant Invaders of Mid-Atlantic Natural Areas, current edition, published by the National Park Service and U.S. Fish and Wildlife Service.
+We recommend Plant Invaders of Mid-Atlantic Natural Areas; current edition published the National Park Service and U.S. Fish and

+Wildlife Service.
 It is widely used and issued to all members of the Maryland Parks Department Weed Warriors.

-- (b) The town should prioritize removal of these NNI plants and, as it becomes possible, replace them with more appropriate plants.
+- (a) The town should identify non-native invasive species (NNI) found on town property - (b) The town should prioritize removal of these NNI plants and, as it becomes possible, replace them with more appropriate plants.
 Replacement should focus on plants native to the Mid-Atlantic. - (c) Residents should be educated as to the threats of NNI plants, their identification, and options for removal/replacement on their properties.